TonichaB/cleaning-blog/README.md

 ### Content

-Most of the content contained in the site currently has been written by me, however I have used the following as guidance;
+I have used the following sources for the content of the site:

 - [Site Introduction Guidance](https://coschedule.com/blog/blog-post-introductions)- Guidance on writing an engaging site introduction for the home page.
+- [Chat GPT](https://chatgpt.com/)- To help with creating blog posts to populate the site and allow the testing of the pagination functionality.
 -

 ### Media

 I have used the following for the media contained in the site;

 - The image contained in the home page of the site has been sourced using [Pexels.com](https://www.pexels.com/).
-- The burger drop down button and the like buttons have been created with icons from [fontawesome.](https://fontawesome.com/)
+- The burger drop down button, like buttons and social media links have been created with icons from [fontawesome.](https://fontawesome.com/)

 ### Code